Computer Science (B.S.)

-Many students majoring in computer science and computer information systems have gained practical experience in applied computing and information technology as interns.
+Many students majoring in computer science have gained practical experience in applied computing and information technology as interns.
 Internships have included software development and rollout, integration, troubleshooting and maintenance of networks, databases, operating systems and other information technology.

-Through these internships, Davis & Elkins students have worked with a number of area organizations, including:
+Through these internships, Davis & Elkins students have worked with a variety of organizations:

 - Randolph County Housing Authority

 - The Phillips Group

 - Elkins Trucking Co.